VCCE/VCC/docs/UserGuide.md

  Additional detail of these modes follows.

 #### Console mode

- Console mode can be useful when using (Nitr)Os9 with the t2 device and associated sc6551 driver. t2 and sc6551 must both be loaded at boot (in the boot track) to work properly.
-The t2 device and sc6551 driver can also be used for ACIA testing purposes, which is why console mode was originally created.
+Console mode was initially written to test the Vcc sc6551 interface.
+It turned out to be usefull so it was left in.
+If can be very useful when using (Nitr)Os9 with the t2 device and associated sc6551 driver. t2 and sc6551 must both be loaded at boot (in the boot track) to work properly.

 Note that the stock t2 driver assumes the Acia address is FF68.

 Caution: There can only be one console associated with Vcc.
 Conflicts will occur is the console is used for other purposes, such as for debug logging.

  /t2 settings for Windows conso1le should be as follows: